 - 8.3.1 All audits shall begin with an opening meeting, where auditors shall confirm with the client as a minimum: - a.
 Continued eligibility for CoC certification as per 6.2.8. - b.
 Continued eligibility for certification against the CoC CFO Standard as per 6.2.3. - c.
 Participant introductions and roles. - d.
 The purpose of the audit. - e.
-The audit plan, including how the audit activities will be undertaken and any audits of sites and/or subcontractors. - f.
+The audit plan, including how the audit activities will be undertaken and any visits audits to-of sites and/or subcontractors. - f.
 The access required and the type of information needed at central office and site level, where applicable. - g.
 Confidentiality of the information shared during the audit. - h.
 The proposed scope of certification. - i.
-The list of certified suppliers. - The list of any subcontractors that are or will be handling certified products and which ones are independently certified. - k.
-The accuracy of information provided during the audit planning stage to complete Table 5 (Risk Assessment Scoring for CFOs). - 8.3.2 For each of the activities listed in the proposed scope, the CAB shall collect and review evidence that the client's management system and procedures, as recorded and implemented, meet the requirements of the CoC CFO Standard. - 8.3.3 For clients with multiple sites, the auditor shall cross-check evidence seen at the central office with procedures and activities observed at consumer-facing and operations sites.

-- 8.3.4 During the audit, auditors shall review records relating to the receipt, sale or serving and any applicable physical handling of the products listed in the proposed scope. - 8.3.4.1 The auditor should set a time limit for when these records are expected during the audit and raise a non-conformity if this is not met. - 8.3.5 At the MSC's written request, the auditor shall also verify records available at the audit with information that was supplied by the client to the MSC previously.
+The list of certified suppliers. - j.
+The list of any subcontractors that are or will be handling certified products and which ones are independently certified. - k.
+The accuracy of information provided during the audit planning stage to complete Table 7 Table 5 (Risk Assessment Scoring for CFOs). - If the organisation completes an on-site labour audit, this shall be noted in the CoC audit checklist. - 8.3.2 For each of the activities listed in the proposed scope, the CAB shall collect and review evidence that the client's management system and procedures, as recorded and implemented, meet the requirements of the CoC CFO Standard. - 8.3.3 For clients with multiple sites, the auditor shall cross-check evidence seen at the central office with procedures and activities observed at consumer-facing and operations sites. - 8.3.4 During the audit, auditors shall review records relating to the receipt, sale or serving and any applicable physical handling of the products listed in the proposed scope. - 8.3.4.1 The auditor should set a time limit for when these records are expected during the audit and raise a non-conformity if this is not met. - 8.3.5 At the MSC's written request, the auditor shall also verify records available at the audit with information that was supplied by the client to the MSC previously.